10 Essential Kitchen Tools for Healthy Cooking

-Wooden Cutting Board
+1. Wooden Cutting Boards

-Cast Iron Skillet
+2. Cast Iron Skillet

-Metal Mixing Bowls
+3. Metal Mixing Bowls

 The wooden spoon is the humble servant of the kitchen.
 It hasn't evolved much since people learned to cook and needed to stir their pots.
-It still serves that purpose.
+It still serves that same purpose.

 Totally essential!
-A good, sharp chef's knife makes cutting and chopping all that farmers market produce so much more enjoyable.
-And don't think you have to bust the bank buying a knife.
-I own Victorinox and Global chef's knives (the 8-inch Victorinox goes for about $25 on Amazon.com, the Global for about $110, and both have a lot of fans) which are absolutely wonderful.
+A good, sharp chef's knife makes cutting and chopping all that fresh garden produce so much more enjoyable.
+And don't think you have to bust the bank.
+I own Victorinox and Global chef's knives (the 8-inch Victorinox goes for under $40 on Amazon.com, the Global for about $150, and both have lots of fans) which are absolutely wonderful.

 A metal colander can serve multiple functions in a healthy kitchen.
 Use it to rinse veggies; use it as a steam basket; use it to drain pasta.
 I've also placed colanders over young transplants in my garden at night to protect them from slugs.

-A Saucepan and a Stockpot
+7. Saucepan and Stockpot

 A saucepan with a heavy lid is a necessary kitchen item, period, whether you're cooking for health or not.
 But it definitely facilitates the cooking of whole grains.
 The larger stockpot is necessary for making excellent stocks and stews.
 A large stock pot is also useful for canning or beer brewing, if your cooking escapades ever get to that point.

-One good glass measuring cup is essential if you're following any kind of recipes or keeping track of your portions.
+At least one good glass measuring cup is essential if you're following any kind of recipes or keeping track of your portions.
 The four-cup size is probably most useful, but a combination of a four-cup and one-cup capacity is best.